The Samson Option: Israel's Nuclear Arsenal and American Foreign Policy: Critical reception

 Yale professor Gaddis Smith reviewed the book for Foreign Affairs, calling it a "fascinating work of investigative history" that succeeded in sifting "hard fact from the decade's rumors and half-confirmed reports" on the Israeli program.
 New Scientist's review stated that the book "breaks new ground" by revealing that "US officials helped to suppress the information they gathered on Dimona," i.e., Israel's Negev Nuclear Research Center.
 The book spent three weeks on Publishers Weekly's bestseller list.

-Some Jewish and Israeli publications were much more critical of the book.
-The American Israel Public Affairs Committee's newsletter "Near East Report" said that the book has "many inaccuracies," and The Jerusalem Report said that it was "yet another pretentious, self-serving and therefore unreliable effort to stir up a controversy for its own sake and make a fast buck."
+Some Jewish and Israeli publications were critical of the book.
+The Jerusalem Report, while acknowledging Israel's nuclear program and the existence of the Samson Option, said the book was "yet another pretentious, self-serving and therefore unreliable effort to stir up a controversy for its own sake and make a fast buck."

 Controversies

 Spy allegation

 Hersh stated in The Samson Option that the foreign editor of the British Daily Mirror, Nicholas Davies, told the Mossad in 1986 the name of the hotel in which Israeli nuclear technician Mordechai Vanunu was hiding.
 Vanunu was in the process of revealing information on the Israeli nuclear program to The Sunday Times, but was subsequently kidnapped and smuggled to Israel by the Mossad.
 Hersh further stated that Davies was involved in Israeli arms sales, and that his boss Robert Maxwell also had ties to the Mossad.
 He received this information from Ben-Menashe and from Janet Fielding, Davies' former wife.

-Both Davies and Maxwell immediately rejected the allegations, calling them "a complete and total lie" and a "ludicrous, a total invention" respectively.
+Davies and Maxwell rejected the allegations, calling them "a complete and total lie" and a "ludicrous, a total invention" respectively.
 On October 23, 1991 they filed a libel suit against the book's British publisher, Faber & Faber Ltd., and two days later they filed another libel suit against Hersh himself.
-Davies never pursued his case, and Maxwell died the following month.
-In August 1994 the Mirror Group settled Maxwell's suit, paying Hersh and Faber & Faber damages, covering their legal costs, and issuing a formal apology.
+Davies did not pursue the case, and Maxwell died the following month.
+In August 1994 the Mirror Group settled Maxwell's suit by paying Hersh and Faber & Faber damages, covering their legal costs, and issuing a formal apology to Hersh.

 Two British MPs asked for further investigations into the book's revelations.
 Labour Party MP George Galloway proposed an independent tribunal to investigate the extent of foreign intelligence penetration of Maxwell's Mirror Group.
 Conservative Party MP Rupert Allason asked for the Department of Trade and Industry to see if potential arms sales to Iran had violated a UN embargo.